StefanScherer/docker-windows-azure/README.md

 ## azure-cli

-Additional to the "Deploy to Azure" button abvoe you can deploy the VM with the `azure` cli as well:
+Additional to the "Deploy to Azure" button above you can deploy the VM with the `azure` cli as well:

 ```
 azure config mode arm